wsbctechnicalblog/wsbctechnicalblog.github.io/content/flow-of-work.md

 However, the team is only one component of a larger system, and the delivery workflow travels throughout the entire system.
 A team cannot reliably predict how will the workflow get processed throughout the system.

 A larger, more holistic system view is needed if we are to understand the overall delivery process.
-Without gaining such insights, we will continue to be somewhat mystified why is workflow slow and unpredictable.
+Without gaining such insights, we will continue to be somewhat mystified why is our workflow slow and unpredictable.

 ## Ask developers to work faster